ovh/docs/pages/web/hosting/diagnostic_403_forbidden/guide.en-gb.md

 If the backups available do not allow you to restore access to your site, contact a [specialised service provider](https://partner.ovhcloud.com/en-gb/directory/).

-If the page "**403 forbidden**" did not appear after a modification on your website, check your inbox for an email notifying you that your hosting has been closed due to security reasons.
+If the page "**403 forbidden**" did appear without a modification on your website, check your inbox for an email notifying you that your hosting has been closed due to security reasons.
 If you have received such a message from our system, skip to [step 2](#step2).

 If the page "**403 forbidden**" appeared without any action on your part and you have not received any emails from our hosting services on this subject, contact a [specialised service provider](https://partner.ovhcloud.com/en-gb/directory/).